 My guess is that all of the other people that had the same thing occur were just copycats.
 They probably read the story and went out in their yard to see if they could do the same.
 Junior scientists in the making or possibly just seeking their 60-seconds of fame.
 That we will never know.

-In fact, no one has ever fully explained why this happened at the time, and since this is not currently a main focus of modern science research, I doubt that we will ever know.
+In fact, no one has ever fully explained why this happened at the time, and since this is not currently the main focus of modern scientific research, I doubt that we will ever know.

 Useless?
 Useful?
 I’ll leave that for you to decide.